Restorative Dentistry

 Some of the restorative dentistry procedures used by Dr. Samaha are:

-All Porcelain Inlays, Onlays and Dental Crowns
+All Porcelain Inlays, Onlays, and Dental Crowns

 Dental inlays are solid fillings used to fill large areas left by a cavity or by removing a (soft) filling.
 They are pre-made and must be cemented into the damaged tooth by a dentist.
 Onlays are also solid but sit on the top of the tooth to build up its shape.
 A dental crown fits over the entire damaged tooth as a protective, yet functional, cap.

-However, in early 2002, Port Warwick Dental Arts invested in the highly advanced CAD-CAM technology known as CEREC 3-D and is able to design and fabricate inlays, onlays and crowns “in office”, typically within one hour.
-Since then, we have performed several thousands of CEREC porcelain restorations successfully.
-We are able to complete the entire process (through cementation) in a single visit.
-First, the tooth is prepared and within minutes, an optical image is taken.
-This means there are no messy impressions and no temporary crowns.
-Porcelain/ceramic onlays, inlays or dental crowns are stronger and are superior in aesthetics to composite resin or amalgam fillings.
-Because of their strength and biocompatibility, porcelain or ceramic is the best alternative for moderate to very large fillings.
+However, in early 2002, Port Warwick Dental Arts invested in the highly advanced CAD/CAM technology known as CEREC 3D and we are able to design and fabricate inlays, onlays and crowns “in office”, typically within one hour.
+Since then, we have performed thousands of CEREC porcelain restorations successfully.

 Composite resin (tooth-colored) fillings